life-itself/tao/git/README.md

 Alternatively, you can find your key code manually by copying the following file path into your file explorer:
 > C:\Users\user\\.ssh\id_ed25519.pub
 >
-2. Go online to your GitLab account.
+2. Go online to your GitHub account.
 Click your Avatar (your little profile picture), then 'Settings', then 'SSH key.'
 The correct page you're looking for will look like this:

 ![](https://i.imgur.com/acOy1oE.png)